ZhgChg.Li

 runs-on: ubuntu-latest

-# Only execute deployment if completed and successful
+# Deploy only if the build is completed and successful

 if: ${{ github.event.workflow_run.conclusion == 'success' }}